Skip to main content

 Hardware

 The hardware architecture revolves around the STM32 microcontroller.
-The physical rotation of the wheel is powered by a 6V DC Gear Motor controlled via a VNH2SP30 motor driver using PWM signals.
-The system is powered via a 5V USB connection, utilizing a DC-DC Boost Converter to step up the voltage for the motor.
-User inputs are handled by a physical push button to start the game and a 50k potentiometer to configure the spinning speed.
+The physical rotation of the wheel is powered by a 28BYJ-48 stepper motor controlled via a ULN2003 driver, which gives exact, repeatable positioning on the target slot without any speed or brake calibration.
+The system is powered via a 5V USB connection.
+User inputs are handled by a 50k potentiometer to configure the number of full rotations and a physical push button (read as an analog voltage level) to start the game.
+A 16x2 LCD displays the resulting slot and the fairness verdict after each spin.
+The AT24C256 I2C EEPROM is used for stats logging.
+The MicroSDHC 8GB card and the SD card reader nano module are used for external audit.
 All components are prototyped and connected using a standard 830-point breadboard and a dedicated jumper wire set.

 Schematics